multilingual-dh/nlp-resources/readme.md

 ## Other language families & groups

 ### Languages of Africa
 [Kathleen Siminyu](https://www.linkedin.com/today/author/kathleen-siminyu-7356b810?trk=public_profile_articles_see_all) has been working on developing NLP resources for languages of Africa, and posting update on LinkedIn.
 A February 2019 post describes work on a [Luganda-Kinyarwanda translation model based on word vector embeddings](https://www.linkedin.com/pulse/nlp-resources-african-languages-lugandakinyarwanda-model-siminyu?trk=portfolio_article-card_title).
+There's also a [collaborative project underway](https://www.masakhane.io) to develop translation models for African languages.

 - Directory: [Ethopian speech and text corpora](http://tekstlab.uio.no/ethiopia/)
 - Directory: [text corpora for languages of Nigeria](https://orikiwa.wordpress.com/nlp-resources-for-nigerian-languages/)